Why Be Like David?

 3. Seek Mentorship: Just as David had guidance and support, seek out mentors and coaches who can provide valuable insights and feedback.
 Their experience can help you navigate the complexities of the game.

 4. Fall then Stand: Continuously reflect on your performance.
-Identify your strengths and weaknesses, and be willing to grow.
+Identify your strengths and weaknesses, and be willing to change.
 Learning from your mistakes is crucial to growth.

-5. Faith and Endurance: Have faith in your journey.
+5. Faith and Endurance: Have faith.
 This will take time and devotion, but patience and belief in the process is essential.
 Remember David’s unwavering faith in his mission.

 My Revelation